guttih/voffcon/README.md

 - Create a visual/drag'n drop editor, allowing power users create cards more easier.
 - Create a visual/drag'n drop editor, allowing power users create controls more easier.
 - Show running cards without the Ardos menu.

+# Licence
+        Ardos is a system for controlling devices and appliances from anywhere.
+        It consists of two programs.
+A “node server” and a “device server”.
+        Copyright (C) 2016  Gudjon Holm Sigurdsson

+        This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

+        This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+        You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+[Click here](https://github.com/guttih/ardos/blob/master/public/COPYING.txt) for a copy of the licence.

+You can contact the author by sending email to gudjonholm@gmail.com or by regular post to the address Haseyla 27, 260 Reykjanesbar, Iceland.